 Dr. Hiroo Koyama has over 20 years of drug discovery experience in the US pharmaceutical industry both in a major pharma (Merck) and a biotech environment, where his effort was focused on medicinal chemistry for metabolic disorder, inflammatory disease, and rare disease programs.
 Since 2013, he’s been leading his medicinal chemistry group at RIKEN Program for Drug Discovery and Medical Technology Platforms, collaborating with more than a dozen universities and research institutions in Japan.
 He received his BA and Ph.D. degrees from the University of Tokyo, Faculty of Pharmaceutical Sciences, and postdoctoral training at MIT chemistry department.

-Dr. Gerd Michel is Chief Scientific Officer at Vela Diagnostics, where he has also been Vice President of R&D and Chief Technology Officer.
+Dr. Gerd Michel served as Chief Scientific Officer at Vela Diagnostics, where he had also been Vice President of R&D and Chief Technology Officer.
 Previously, he was Senior Technology Officer at the Foundation for Innovative New Diagnostics and spent more than 18 years Abbott Labs, most recently as Director of Medical and Scientific Development for Europe, Middle East & Africa.
 He has held advisory posts at WHO, OECD, the German National Blood Advisory Board, and the Wellcome Trust.
 He obtained his PhD from the University of Heidelberg and has received numerous industry and academic awards.

 Dr. Schmatz has over 30 years of drug discovery and development experience in pharmaceutical research.
 He has a proven track record in managing large research teams across diverse therapeutic areas toward the successful delivery of pipeline compounds in infectious diseases, oncology and diabetes.
 He served as Vice President of Infectious Disease Research at Merck for more than a decade and as Merck Research Site Head in Japan.
 He has been an active participant in global health initiatives for over 25 years, working with the World Health Organization (WHO), Medicines for Malaria Venture (MMV), and the Bill & Melinda Gates Foundation.
 He currently Chairs MMV’s Scientific Board and consults for Biotech and Pharmaceutical companies.